Think explainer videos are just nice-to-have marketing content? Think again.

 With human attention spans stooping to a mere 8-seconds and falling below that of a goldfish, marketers need to think of innovative ways to recapture the human interest in their product/service in a sea of sameness.

 To that end, your video should deliver value at every touchpoint and should demonstrate your brand as credible as well as trustworthy.
+Make sure to distribute your explainer video on the best placement.

 It is not just about creating educational videos; it is also about creating an engaging one.
 If you’re still unsure about where to begin, try these hacks and strategies outlined above, and leverage the 360- degree benefits of video marketing.